michaeldyrynda/vagabond/README.md

 ```

 For further information on the available commands and their functions, be sure to check out Laravel's [migration documentation](https://laravel.com/docs/5.5/migrations).

+## Using Vagabond in Laravel applications

+As Vagabond makes use of Laravel's package auto-discovery, you can easily include it in any application that access the database which it manages, by requiring the repository as a package.

+In doing so, your Laravel application will be able to access the migrations, making it very simple to use them in your test environment, whilst still managing your production database in a standalone fashion.
+This also means that your database could be separately versioned and even managed by database administrators independently of your development process.

+You'll first want to update your `composer.json` file to reflect a package name relevant to your project by updating the `name` property.

+If you're not using [Packagist](https://packagist.org) to share your migrations, you may need to configure a path or vcs repository as well.
+You can learn more about this in the Composer [repositories documentation](https://getcomposer.org/doc/05-repositories.md#hosting-your-own).

 ## Credits